-- Significant discrepancies appear between the description of the commodity on the bill of lading and the invoice. - Significant discrepancies appear between the description of the goods on the bill of lading (or invoice) and the actual goods shipped. - The size of the shipment appears inconsistent with the scale of the exporter's or importer's regular business activities. - The type of commodity being shipped is designated as "high risk" for money laundering.\ - The type of commodity being shipped appears inconsistent with the exporter's or importer's regular business activities. - The shipment does not make economic sense.\\ - The commodity is shipped to (or from) a jurisdiction designated as "high risk" for money laundering activities. - The commodity is transhipped through one or more jurisdictions for no apparent economic reason. - The method of payment appears inconsistent with the risk characteristics of the transaction.\\\ - The transaction involves the receipt of cash (or other payments) from third party entities that have no apparent connection with the transaction. - The transaction involves the use of repeatedly amended or frequently extended letters of credit; and - The transaction involves the use of front (or shell) companies.
+- Significant discrepancies appear between the description of the commodity on the bill of lading and the invoice. - Significant discrepancies appear between the description of the goods on the bill of lading (or invoice) and the actual goods shipped. - Significant discrepancies appear between the value of the commodity reported on the invoice and the commodity's fair market value. - The size of the shipment appears inconsistent with the scale of the exporter's or importer's regular business activities. - The type of commodity being shipped is designated as "high risk" for money laundering.\ - The type of commodity being shipped appears inconsistent with the exporter's or importer's regular business activities. - The shipment does not make economic sense.\\ - The commodity is shipped to (or from) a jurisdiction designated as "high risk" for money laundering activities. - The commodity is transhipped through one or more jurisdictions for no apparent economic reason. - The method of payment appears inconsistent with the risk characteristics of the transaction\\\ - The transaction involves the receipt of cash (or other payments) from third party entities that have no apparent connection with the transaction. - The transaction involves the use of repeatedly amended or frequently extended letters of credit; and - The transaction involves the use of front (or shell) companies.